ever-co/handbook/compensation.md

-# Salary and Bonuses Information
+# Compensation and Bonuses Information

 We have different base salary "stairs" in different regions for our full-time employees (not contractors).